devplayer0/fyp/presentation/slides.md

 a program and check the output against a known-good result.
 How the program arrives at this conclusion is unknown.
 To illustrate, the worst case is a submission which simply prints a pre-determined correct result and in fact does nothing at all!
-(Hidden test cases and manual cases are used to fix this)
+(Hidden test cases and manual grading are used to fix this)

 While a solution to a problem should first produce the correct results, in real world use the program should be well-written: performance and maintainability